Kratom Guides

 (LEGAL)

 Kratom is currently legal in the state of Hawaii.
-However, there was intent to make the two primary alkaloids found in kratom schedule V drugs.
+However, there was intent to make the two primary alkaloids found in kratom Schedule V drugs.
 In January of 2020, seven candidates sponsored a bill that intended to ban kratom and make the herb a Schedule V drug.

 The writers of this bill referred to kratom as a “detrimental drug.”
 They reasoned that the DEA considered the herb a drug of concern.
 The FDA states that there is no evidence that kratom possesses any beneficial properties.
 According to NIDA, abuse of kratom is on the rise.